 The marriage vows are spoken before God and in front of your family and friends.
 Along with the vows, you will make ‘Declarations’, which confirm that you will always love and care for each other in a way that will please God.

 The lifetime commitment of these promises and statements are represented when you give the rings to each other, as a symbol of unending love.
-This completes the marriage, meaning you can now sign the Register as a legal record.
+This completes the marriage, meaning you can now sign the official marriage paperwork at that point in the service.

 ‘I, (name), take you, (name)